Historical Markers in

 Today, Val Verde County remains an important part of Texas history and a vibrant community.
 Its rich past is celebrated through museums and heritage sites, while the region's diverse cultural and natural resources contribute to its appeal as a tourist destination.

-This timeline provides a condensed summary of the historical journey of Val Verde County, Texas.
+This timeline provides a concise overview of the key events in the history of Val Verde County, Texas.

 • 1885 - Val Verde County is officially established.